 Every DJ is different and as such the information that matters most to them may not always be clearly visible.
 Rekordbox DJ is a very powerful tool with many ways to sort, organise and view your music.
 To change the information displayed to you within a playlist, simply right click the column header.
 From here you can check and uncheck any information you wish to be visible within your library view.
 You can also drag them as wide or as narrow as required.

-To sort by any column value simply click the title of column to sort ascending and click again to descend.
+To sort by any column value simply click the title of the column to sort ascending and click again to descend.
 If you want to sort your music in a custom list, click the column that shows the numbers of the tracks in the playlist.
-Once sorting by this column you are able to drag tracks up and down the list.
+Once sorted by this column you are able to drag tracks up and down the list.

 Locating Missing Files In Rekordbox DJ

 Now you have your music within the software and you’ve analysed it, you’re almost ready to go.
-However, it’s vital to know that Rekordbox doesn’t take a copy of your tracks when you add it into the library like iTunes does.
+However, it’s vital to know that Rekordbox doesn’t take a copy of your tracks when you add it into the library as iTunes does.
 Rekordbox relies on the music you’ve imported to stay in the location you imported it from.